 study presented here:

-non-physicians and physicians in terms of ethical values mobilized in medical triage.
+between non-physicians and physicians in terms of ethical values mobilized in

-study and the confirmatory study, aiming to identify predictors of responses to the
+pilot study and the confirmatory study, aiming to identify predictors of responses

 - A study evaluating the association between delay in ethical dilemmas resolution and